datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 You've seen how to connect microservices in a variety of ways, using a few different dataflows.
 Here are some things to try next:

+#.
+Read the :ref:`barker_tutorial`, which shows a fully functional
+   end-to-end set of microservices built on Datawire.
-1. Read the :ref:`reactor_tutorial`, which covers the difference types of events that can be used in a microservice.
+#.
+Read the :ref:`reactor_tutorial`, which covers the difference types
+   of events that can be used in a microservice.
-2. Try modifying and running the examples in ``examples/``, including ``bridge``, which we haven't covered in this tutorial.
+#.
+Try modifying and running the examples in ``examples/``, including
+   ``bridge``, which we haven't covered in this tutorial.
-3. Try using Datawire in some of your microservices.
+#.
+Try using Datawire in some of your microservices.
-4. Send feedback about your use cases to support@datawire.io.
+#.
+Send feedback about your use cases to support@datawire.io.